Lee Unkrich

-Lee Edward Unkrich (born August 8, 1967) is an American film director, film editor, screenwriter, and animator.
-He was a longtime member of the creative team at Pixar, where he started in 1994 as a film editor.
-He later began directing, first as co-director of Toy Story 2.
+Lee Edward Unkrich (born August 8, 1967) is an American film director, editor and writer.
+He is best known for his work with animation studio Pixar, which he joined in 1994 as an editor before being credited as a co-director on Toy Story 2 (1999).

-After co-directing Toy Story 2, Monsters, Inc. and Finding Nemo, Unkrich made his solo directorial debut with Toy Story 3 in 2010, and most recently directed Coco in 2017, both of which won the Academy Award for Best Animated Feature and the Academy Award for Best Original Song.
+Following the film's success, Unkrich served a similar role for the films Monsters, Inc. (2001) and Finding Nemo (2003) before making his solo directorial debut with Toy Story 3 (2010).
+The film, along with the second of which he directed, Coco (2017), both won two Academy Awards: Best Animated Feature and Best Original Song.

-After working at Pixar for 25 years, Unkrich retired from the company in January 2019 to spend more time with his family and pursue other interests.
+After his 25-year tenure at the company, Unkrich retired in January 2019 to spend more time with his family and pursue other interests.
+However, he returned to the studio a few years later and is currently directing a sequel to Coco.

 Early life and career

-Unkrich was raised in Chagrin Falls, Ohio.
-His father, Bob Unkrich, was a World War II veteran ("He stormed the beach at Normandy") and artist.
+Unkrich was raised in Chagrin Falls, Ohio, the only child of Emilie Unkrich and Robert Unkrich.
+His father was a World War II veteran and artist.
 Unkrich was raised in the Jewish faith.
 He spent his youth acting at The Cleveland Play House.
 Unkrich graduated from the University of Southern California School of Cinematic Arts in 1990.

 Unkrich was Vice-President of Editorial and Layout at Pixar.
 Before joining the studio, Unkrich worked for several years in television as an editor and director.
 In 1994 he was hired by Pixar as a short-term employee for a period of four weeks, but ended up staying for 25 years.
 He is the 2011 recipient of the University of Southern California's Mary Pickford Distinguished Alumni Award recognizing alumni contributions to the cinematic arts.

 On January 18, 2019, Unkrich announced he was leaving Pixar to spend time with his family and pursue interests that have "long been back-burnered."
+In 2023, Unkrich was revealed to have occasionally consulted at Pixar since leaving in 2019.

-In late 2022 he announced he has completed editing a book about The Shining, written by J. W. Rinzler.
+In late 2022 he announced he had completed editing a book about The Shining, written by J. W. Rinzler.
+In 2023, Taschen released Unkrich's book Stanley Kubrick's The Shining in a limited collector's edition.
+A hardcover version of the book was released in 2024.
+The book was edited by Unkrich, and written by J. W. Rinzler and Unkrich.

+In March 2025, during the Disney Shareholder Meeting, CEO Bob Iger announced that the sequel to Coco was in early development, with Unkrich returning to co-direct the film with Adrian Molina.

 Personal life

-Unkrich is married to Laura Century and they have three children: Hannah, Alice, and Max.
-Unkrich came out as bisexual to his family and friends in 2021 but only revealed it to the public in 2022.
+Unkrich is married to Laura Century and they have three children.
+Unkrich came out as bisexual to his family and friends in 2021 and came out publicly in 2022.